Saad-Alaref/excel-openai-processor/README.md

 # Excel Processor with OpenAI Integration

 This project provides a Python-based tool for processing data from Excel spreadsheets.
-The tool is purpose-agnostic and highly configurable, making it applicable to a wide range of use cases, such as data enrichment, analysis, automation, and integration with external APIs (like OpenAI's GPT models).
+The tool is purpose-agnostic and easily configurable, making it applicable to a wide range of use cases, such as data enrichment, analysis and automation using OpenAI's GPT models.

 ## Features